Photo Credit: Cameron Gillie, Harrison Hills Segment.

 It’s Scout’s honor when it comes to reporting your mileage and Trail Community visits.
 So track your miles any way you want (via paper, using a fitness tracking app, etc.).

-Feel free to use the official 2023 Mammoth Hike Challenge Hiking Log for tracking the segments and distances you’ve hiked, plus Trail Communities you’ve visited.
+Feel free to use the official 2024 Mammoth Hike Challenge Hiking Log to track the segments and distances you’ve hiked, plus the Trail Communities you’ve visited.
+Enjoy the 2024 Mammoth Hike Challenge Kid’s Hiking Log (it’s fun and interactive)!

 The Hiking Log is for you; it does NOT need to be submitted for completion of the Challenge.
 The Hiking Log is NOT required.